quote

 Compare Club broker Sophie Matthews recommends that anyone facing the end of their low fixed interest rate term, consider refinancing their home loan.
 She also suggests you "act fast to maximise your savings."

-If you've already moved off your low fixed interest rate, Sophie suggests that "there are strategies your household can employ, such as paying extra into your mortgage if you can afford it, or speaking to your lender about renegotiating your loan.
+If you've already moved off your low fixed interest rate, Sophie suggests that "there are strategies your household can still employ, such as paying extra into your mortgage if you can afford it, or speaking to your lender about renegotiating your loan.
 "But the best thing any homeowner can do is speak to a mortgage broker or a finance professional.
 A few phone calls could save you thousands of dollars in home loan repayments."
 "The same goes for anybody looking to buy a new home right now.
-The housing market is showing strong signs of growth again but you need to know your local market.
+The housing market is still showing signs of growth but you need to know your local market.
 Price growth is not the case for the whole of Australia."

 What time is the RBA cash rate decision?